MicrosoftDocs/visualstudio-docs/docs/test/writing-unit-tests-for-c-cpp.md

 1. If any of your tests are missing from the window, build the test project by right-clicking its node in **Solution Explorer** and choosing **Build** or **Rebuild**.

 1. In **Test Explorer**, choose **Run All**, or select the specific tests you want to run.
 Right-click on a test for other options, including running it in debug mode with breakpoints enabled.
-After running all the tests, the window shows the tests that passed and the ones that failed.
+After all the tests run, the window shows the tests that passed and the ones that failed.

    ![Test Explorer after tests are run](media/vs-2022/cpp-test-explorer-passed-2022.png)